The 7th edition of the South Downs Way 50 will take place on Saturday 6th April 2019. Registrations will open on Saturday June 23rd 2018 at 1000.

 Our race permits and the future of the race depend on our positive interaction with the environment and communities through which we run.
 Any runner found to have crew violating this will be subject to the rule violation procedure.

 Yes, please deposit these at registration labelled with your name and race bib number.
+Your finish line bag may be a maximum of 50 litres in size.
+NO suitcases will be permitted.

 There is one shuttle which departs the finish at 2145, the conclusion of the event.
 The shuttle will make one stop only, Worthing College/ The Start Location.
 Cost is £15 and tickets can be purchased during the registration process.